Blog Posts

 Read more »

-I felt it for the first time after my first 125 km race 2 years ago.
+I felt it for the first time after my first 125km race 2 years ago.
 I finished the race, rode the highs and then BAM a week later I felt restless, anxious and empty that my goal for the season was over.
 I felt emotionally hung over.
 I’d rode this intense high, pushed up in a wave of endorphins and then boom I was drowning in a tidal of come down emotion.
-However, with another event on the horizon the negative feelings didn’t stick around for long before I was fired up and excited for the next race in line.
-But, I knew ‘Post Run Blues’ were real and so in the back of my mind nearing the end of this summer I anticipated how I might feel finishing up my 3rd race of the Triple heading into Fall, a time of rest and recovery and, likely a time when I’d feel a few shades of blue (which certainly made their royal blue appearance just over a week post race).
+With another event on the horizon the negative feelings didn’t stick around for long before I was fired up and excited for the next race in line however, I knew "Post Run Blues" were real and so in the back of my mind nearing the end of this summer I anticipated how I might feel finishing up my 3rd race of the Triple heading into Fall, a time of rest and recovery and likely a time when I’d feel a few shades of blue (Which certainly made their royal blue appearance just over a week post race).

 Read more »